 But we do know one thing.
 Social Media is not a friend or an enemy.
 It can be either.
 If we use it wisely, I am certain it will boost our clinical practice and rapport.

 About the Author: Muhammad Haris Iqbal, final year student of BDS(Bachelor of Dental Surgery) at de’ Montmorency College of Dentistry is currently an Elsevier Student Ambassador 2013-2014.
-He can be reached [email protected]
+He can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013

 To learn more about the contest and to participate in it, follow this link: http://blogs.jpmsonline.com/writing-contest/